 Downsizing to a smaller home can feel overwhelming, especially for seniors who may be parting with decades of cherished items.
 However, with the right approach, downsizing presents an opportunity to simplify and organize your living space for better comfort and increased accessibility.
 Let’s explore some practical storage solutions and tips that make downsizing smoother and help maintain a clutter-free, safe environment.

 Accessibility is key when designing storage for seniors with limited mobility.
 Storage options should reduce the need for bending, reaching, or heavy lifting.
-One effective solution is adjustable shelving, which allows you to raise or lower shelves as needed, making it easy to customize to a comfortable height.
-Pull down shelves for kitchen cabinets are another smart option, allowing frequently used items to remain within easy reach.

 How can seniors maximize small spaces in their new homes?